danja/touch-sensitive/README.md

 Oops, unlabelled - the potentiometer is 100k lin.

+Oops #2 - the final op amp block should be labelled 'Astable'.

 The coil in the prototype was 20 turns of wire wrap wire, 4cm diameter (toilet paper tube).
 The magnet was neodymium 10mm diameter, 3mm deep.
 A larger magnet and more turns are strongly recommended.

 ## How it Works